Technical Case Studies

 • Created an internal Copilot using Azure OpenAI (GPT-4)

-• Indexed internal documentation and logs
+• Indexed internal documentation and recent logs using embeddings

 Lesson: AI copilots are not just for developers — infrastructure teams can automate support and accelerate resolution.